openstack/ossa/doc/source/vmt-process.rst

 discuss the scope of any vulnerability along with potential solutions.

-Reception Embargo Reminder (Private Issues)
+Reception embargo reminder (private issues)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This issue is being treated as a potential security risk under